 But exactly on those dates, another unprecedented event happened, but in an entirely different atmosphere.
 At the Sotheby’s auction in London, an artist Damien Hirst managed to shock the respective milieu with a record-breaking sale of his works for $198 million, becoming instantly the world’s richest artist.
 The item that attracted the most attention and the highest bid ($18 million) was “The Golden Calf” — a two-metre bull sculpture, crowned by a solid gold disc and encased in a gold-plated box on a marble base.
 “Hirst’s London art sale defies economic blues”, rejoiced Reuters.

-These two spectacular events that took place in two Capital’s capital cities were not merely coincidence, but mutually reinforcing intertwined phenomena.
+These two spectacular events that took place in the Capital’s capital cities were not merely coincidence, but mutually reinforcing intertwined phenomena.
 While some bubbles blow up, others puff up — this is finance capitalism in a nutshell.

 A notable French sociologist and philosopher Jean Baudrillard included in his book La Transparence du Mal (The Transparency of Evil, 1993) an illuminating and challenging essay “Transaesthetics”.
 Its final part also brilliantly connects the dots in our story, concurrently raising exclamation and question marks: